Sayadieh

 Sayadieh (صيادية) is a seasoned fish and rice dish from the Middle East, made with cumin and other spices, as well as fried onions.
 The spice mix is called baharat in Arabic and its preparation varies from cook to cook but may include caraway, cinnamon, cumin and coriander.

-Historically, it was a fisherman's meal originating on the Mediterranean coast of Syria and Lebanon, but the dish can now be found throughout the Middle East.
+Historically, it was a fisherman's meal originating on the Mediterranean coast of Egypt, Syria, Palestine, and Lebanon, but the dish can now be found throughout the Middle East.
 It is a staple of coastal cities in the Arab world.

 Etymology

 The word sayadieh is derived from the Arabic word ALA-LC (صياد), meaning "fisherman".

+History

+An 1890 cookbook by Lebanese author Khalil al-Khuri lists 3 recipes for sayadiyeh, 2 made with fish, rice, and onions, and one made with octopus.

 Preparation

 Several variants of the meal exist, but most variants involve a sauce prepared with fried onions.
 Depending on the degree of caramelization the sauce can range from light brown to a deep black with a strong, pungent taste.
 The rice is often colored by cooking it with caramelized onion.
 The dish can be made with a variety of fishes, but usually firm, white fishes, such as haddock or cod are preferred.
 Entire fishes are used, and the fish head and bones are often used to produce stock and flavor the rice and the sauce.
 The dish is garnished with slivered almonds and toasted pine nuts, as well as fried onions.